ryansheehy0/Neo-C/Readme.md

 ## [Basic syntax](#neo-c)
 - No semicolons
 - Curly brackets replaced by new lines and indentations
-  - Tabs and spaces can be used for indentation
+  - Tabs and 2 spaces can be used for indentation
+  - Functions and methods cannot be one one line.
+Neo-C is designed to work with code folding.
+If things look too cluttered, then fold code.

 ### [Enforced naming conventions](#neo-c)